 Have you ever looked at your life and thought, “Wait.
 Is this all there is and all I can be?”

-I’m a simple-living, multi-passionate, community-building dude with an amazing wife, two super little sons, and a clear vision of my highest contribution to the world.
+I'm a simple-living, multi-passionate, community-building dude with an amazing wife, two great young sons, and a clear vision of my highest contributions to the world.

-Through things like minimalism, the Paleo lifestyle, and entrepreneurship, I’ve befriended personal heroes and continue to accomplish what “Past Joel” would have thought was impossible.
+Through things like multipotentiality, Asset-Based Community Development, the Paleo lifestyle, and quantum biology, I've befriended personal heroes and continue to accomplish what “Past Joel” would have thought was impossible.

 However, I don't see myself as special.
 I'm just a regular person like you … but it hasn't always been this way.